 I also wanted to switch it up a bit and get out of my normal routine, which would have been to pick up a stubby groveler or something more alternative shortboard like.
 I figured regularly surfing a classic fish would help me evolve as a surfer and give me the opportunity to focus on my style and flow.

-Plus, the fish is not only a perfect board for the smaller days, but it has tremendous versatility for all sorts of conditions, including hollow waves and barrels.
+Plus, the fish surfboard is not only a perfect board for the smaller days, but it has tremendous versatility for all sorts of conditions, including hollow waves and barrels.
 I’ll probably be surfing el Pescado in 1-5+ foot waves and a variety of conditions.
-So far I’ve surfed it in waist high waves at Emma Wood, to overhead waves at Morro Bay and it sure is skatey and fast down the line!
+So far I’ve surfed it in waist-high waves at Emma Wood, to overhead waves at Morro Bay and it sure is skatey and fast down the line!

 Huevo Ranchero by